Holy Angels Roman Catholic Church

 1-877-393-3330 for assistance.
 Thank you!

-Office Hours: The office will continue to have unusual hours throughout the summer.
-The best way to contact the office will be at the Parish email: firstname.lastname@example.org.
-If you call the Parish office, please leave a message with contact information as the calls are monitored remotely.
-If you need to stop by the office, please call in advance to set up a time due to the unusual work hours.
+Office Hours: The office is open 9am until 1pm on Tuesdays but otherwise will continue to have unusual hours throughout the summer.
+The best way to contact the office is either at the Parish email: or to call the office and leave a detailed message with your contact information.
+Calls are monitored remotely and can’t be returned if you do not leave a voicemail.
+If you need to stop by the office, please call or email in advance to set up a time due to the unusual work hours.
 Thank you for your understanding and patience.

 Diocesan Sexual Abuse and Misconduct HotLine: If you have information about possible sexual abuse or misconduct by any clergy, employee or volunteer of the Diocese of Charlotte, report concerns safely, securely and anonymously 24/7 over the phone using the diocese’s new hotline, 1-888-630-5929, or online: www.RedFlagReporting.com/RCDOC